missioncommand/mil-sym-js/README.md

 IE9 is the absolute minimum for singlepoint rendering.
 IE8 may work for just multipoints but hasn't been tested thoroughly.

-Singlepoint rendering should now work across all web browsers that support the HTML5 canvas.
+Singlepoint rendering works on IE9+ and Firefox 22+.
+It seems to work well with Chrome 32+ & Opera 21+ but hasn't been fully tested.

 Build